Spudos/Pure-Drive-Fitness/readme.md

 ### 3.1 Index

-The landing page will include a hero image connected to training in some way
+The landing page will include a hero image connected to physical training

-The body will include some simple information to direct you to other areas of the site that you may be interested in and some testimonial information
+The body will include some headline information about tthe type of services the client provides and futher images that are meant to be aspirational

+Testimonials and a visual representation of the clients accreditations will be included

-User Stories covered - 2, 6
+User Stories covered - 3, 4, 7, 11, 12, 13, 14

 ![Wireframes](https://share.balsamiq.com/c/oama4tKbiDbRy5hRoUdP3U.png)